Access Map: supported tokens & credential formats¶

 printf '%s' 'your_gitea_pat...' > ./gitea.token

-kingfisher access-map gitea ./gitea.token --json-out gitea.access-map.json
+kingfisher access-map gitea ./gitea.token --format json > gitea.access-map.json

 Notes (Gitea)¶